azaleacolburn/sonder/README.md

 # sonder

-A language agnostic async runtime in Rust
+A shared stdlib between Rust and C